mohammadt-deriv/architecture_proposal/README.md

 [Diagram Link](https://excalidraw.com/#json=scYH0c-Eq1jmE-Y_rAcUh,S-34y1qVKRI4uCiJm5rBvQ)

 ## What is it
-Its just a custom version of layered architecture, fine-tuned for flutter apps, aming for high `test ability` and `simplicity`.
+Its just a custom version of layered architecture, fine-tuned for flutter apps, aming for high `testability` and `simplicity`.

 ## Overview
 This architecture consists of 4 main layers, where each layer reside in its own package: